Hardeep Singh Puri strongly condemns terror attack on gurudwara in Kabul

-Union minister Hardeep Singh Puri on Wednesday strongly condemned the attack on a gurudwara in Afghanistan's capital city of Kabul in which at least 11 people were killed.
+Union minister Hardeep Singh Puri on Wednesday strongly condemned the attack on a gurudwara in Afghanistan''s capital city of Kabul in which at least 25 people were killed and eight injured.

 The civil aviation minister said that these killings are a grim reminder of the atrocities that continue to be inflicted upon religious minorities in some countries.